scottslowe/weblog/content/post/2017-06-01-centos-atomic-host-customization-using-cloud-init.md

 url: /2017/06/01/centos-atomic-host-customization-using-cloud-init/
 ---

 Back in early March of this year, I wrote a post on [customizing the Docker Engine on CentOS Atomic Host][xref-1].
 In that post, I showed how you could use systemd constructs like drop-in units to customize the behavior of the Docker Engine when running on CentOS Atomic Host.
-In this post, I'm going to build on that information to show how this can be done using `cloud-init` on a public cloud provider (AWS, in this case).
+In this post, I'm going to build on that information to show how this can be done using `cloud-init` on a public cloud provider (AWS, in this case).<!--more-->

 Although I haven't really blogged about it, I'd already taken the information in that first post and written some Ansible playbooks to do the same thing (see [here][link-1] for more information).
 Thus, one _could_ use Ansible to do this when running CentOS Atomic Host on a public cloud provider.
 However, much like the original post, I wanted to find a very "cloud-native" way of doing this, and `cloud-init` seemed like a pretty good candidate.